sugs12/ISDM/isdm-project.md

 -	Reducing business operation expenses.
 Since, RMs can work remotely, business does not require office spaces and office equipment to operate.
 Thus, cost on business operation expenses will reduce.

 -	Ease of recruitment.
 The system will assist business to identify employees that will match with their customer demographic and employees can work remotely, and jobs can be outsourced oversea.
-This allows the recruitment process to become more flexible and easy.
+This allows the recruitment process to become easier and more flexible.

 -	Increase profit for company.
 Shorting the duration of calls will allow RMs response to more inbound calls and make more outbound calls.
 As the result, RMs will makes more holiday package sales and more profit will be generated for the business.